Jamf Pro Integration

 Prerequisites

-You must have an active Jamf Pro account.
+You must have an active Jamf Pro Cloud account.

 You must have the necessary permissions to configure integrations in both Jamf Pro and Asset Panda.